mdavids/rfc/content/draft-davids-forsalereg-19.md

 The following content tags are defined as valid content tags.

 Content tags are optional.
-Providing a minimum set to allow interested parties to engage is **RECOMMENDED**.
+Providing at least one to give interested parties a pointer for engagement is **RECOMMENDED**.

 <!-- author tip: there are two spaces behind the content tag, to enforce a new line -->
 ### fcod {#fcoddef}